holoviz/panel/doc/how_to/best_practices/user_experience.md

 ### Okay

-The following shows setting parameters individually, which could be inefficient.
+The following shows setting parameters individually, which could be inefficient and may temporarily leave the object in an inconsistent state.

 ```{pyodide}
 def run(event):